almalikzakwan/aurared-vscode-theme/README.md

 # Aurared VSCode Theme

-My custom theme for vscode.
+My stupid custom theme for vscode.
 Feel free to use :)

 **Enjoy!**